The Block Island Sound

 The Block Island Sound is a 2020 American science fiction horror thriller film written and directed by Kevin McManus and Matthew McManus and starring Chris Sheffield and Michaela McManus.
+The plot follows a fisherman who encounters horrors and dark truths when an ominous force off the coast of Block Island begins killing wildlife.

+The Block Island Sound was released on Netflix on 11 March 2021.
+The film received favorable reviews from critics.

 Plot

-Tom is a fisherman who wakes up alone and bewildered on his fishing vessel off the coast of Block Island to a scene of disarray, including an empty dog leash.
-Later that night, Tom's son Harry laments the end of summer while drinking at a bar with friends, including conspiracy theorist Dale.
-While giving Dale a ride home that night, Harry crashes into and maims a bird that soon dies.

-Other reports of strange phenomena soon become evident on the island, including tons of dead fish washing ashore.
-Meanwhile, Harry notices strange behavior from his father such as taking his fishing boat out during the middle of the night and becoming unresponsive during conversation.
-Despite some misgivings, Harry's sister Audry who lives on the Rhode Island mainland is sent from her job at the Environmental Protection Agency to investigate the strange wildlife occurrences along with her coworker Paul.
-Audry takes her daughter Emily along and decides to stay on the island with her father and brother despite some lingering tension after the death of her mother.
+Tom is a fisherman who wakes up alone and bewildered on his fishing vessel off the coast of Block Island to a scene of disarray.
+Reports of strange phenomena become evident on the island, including tons of dead fish washing ashore.
+Meanwhile, Harry, Tom’s son notices strange behaviour from his father such as taking his fishing boat out during the middle of the night and becoming unresponsive during conversation.
+Harry's sister Audry who lives on the Rhode Island mainland is sent from her job at the Environmental Protection Agency to investigate the strange wildlife occurrences along with her coworker Paul.
+Audry takes her daughter Emily along and decides to stay on the island with her, Tom, and Harry.

 As Audry and Paul investigate the strange occurrences, Harry attempts to bond with his niece by showing Emily how to fish and catch frogs.
-Tom's behavior becomes increasingly erratic, and one night the house is awoken by Emily's screams on the couch while Tom hovers over her.
-They chalk this up to night terrors, but Audry's concerns for her father are later realized when Tom again takes his boat out during the middle of the night and vanishes without a trace.
+Tom's behavior becomes erratic, and one night Tom takes his boat out during the middle of the night and vanishes without a trace.
 The local police persuade Audry and Harry to accept that their father has likely drowned, which is soon proven true as Tom's body washes ashore.